Vehrik/FarOut/Characters/3-Traits.md

     Boost must be shared amongst Creatures within the Traits AoE if it has AoE.
     Core Boost radiates outward from the Point of Origin, being divided equally if possible, but with the nearest Creature receiving any remainder, up to a maximum of +5.
-Creatures may not have a Core boosted beyond its Maximum (5 by default).
+Creatures may not have a Core boosted beyond what is allowed by its Capacity (5 by default).

     That is, if you possess a Trait that has +1 Core Boost and has a 20ft AoE, only the Creature nearest to the Point of Origin will receive the Core